-Response: As noted above, at this stage the GNSO Council is confident the EPDP Team is doing its utmost to meet the timeline and come to agreement on a consensus policy prior to the expiration of the Temporary Specification.
-As noted above, the GNSO Council will closely monitor the January work of the EPDP as it consolidates the Initial Report public comments and works to reach consensus around a Final Report.
+At this stage, the GNSO Council believes the EPDP Team is doing its utmost under challenging circumstances to meet its timeline and come to agreement on a consensus policy recommendation prior to the expiration of the Temporary Specification.
+As noted above, the GNSO Council will continue to closely monitor the January work of the EPDP as it consolidates the Initial Report public comments and works to reach consensus around a Final Report.
 Following the January face-to-face meeting of the EPDP, if it appears the group is unlikely to meet projected timelines, the GNSO Council will consider what alternative steps are warranted.

-The GNSO Council has noted the EPDP Team’s Initial Report does contemplate that there may be a need to consider “how to avoid a gap between the adoption of these policy recommendations by the ICANN Board and the subsequent implementation, noting the impending expiration of the Temporary Specification requirements.
+Further, the GNSO Council has noted the EPDP Team’s Initial Report does contemplate that there may be a need to consider:

+“…how to avoid a gap between the adoption of these policy recommendations by the ICANN Board and the subsequent implementation, noting the impending expiration of the Temporary Specification requirements.
 The EPDP Team is considering various options, such as the adoption of an interim policy for a set timeframe or recommending that the Temporary Specification requirements remain in place until the completion of implementation of these policy recommendations.
 The EPDP Team expects to obtain further guidance from ICANN Org on the options in this regard and make a recommendation accordingly in the Final Report.”
-As such, should the EPDP Team recommend so, the GNSO Council could have the ability to adopt an interim policy for a set timeframe, should additional time be needed.
-However, if the community does not reach agreement on a consensus policy and there is no support for the creation of an interim policy, it seems the only alternative path would be for the ICANN Board to engage in contractual negotiations with Contracted Parties and/or adopt another Temporary Specification, which, for various reasons, is unlikely to be desirable.

-Although it is important to consider possible back-up plans, the Council would like to reiterate that any such considerations should not distract from the important task that the EPDP Team has at hand.
-Compromises are inevitable in this process – a possible back up plan that may look more appealing than having to make those compromises runs the risk of distracting from the path that has been set out by the EPDP Team.
+The GNSO Council looks forward to further community discussion on these various options and welcomes any consensus recommendations that we may receive from the EPDP WG.
+However, while it may become necessary in short order to consider a possible back-up plan or an implementation bridge, the Council would like to reiterate that any such consideration should not distract from or undermine the ongoing substantive work of the EPDP.
+As with all efforts to reach consensus, compromises will be necessary in this process, and we must avoid creating an expectation that might distract from or undermine the hard work and difficult decisions facing the working group.

 The Council appreciates the Board asking how it may be of assistance.
 We consider this engagement and open dialogue with the Board extremely useful and would like to request this to continue.
 As the EPDP Team progresses, there may be a need for further dialogue and consultation, especially once the EPDP Team has finalized its Report.
 Similarly, the EPDP Team’s work on the Temporary Specification is only the first phase of its work – the Council hopes that it can count on the Board’s continued support as the EPDP Team embarks on the second phase of its work which includes, amongst others, consideration of a system for standardized access to non-public registration data.

+Finally, as we enter 2019, the GNSO Council recognizes that the EPDP WG members, ICANN staff, community liaisons and ICANN Board liaisons have all dedicated significant time, energy and resources to this unprecedented effort in a very compressed and challenging timeframe.
+As the manager of the GNSO PDP process, the Council reiterates our appreciation of these substantial efforts and we encourage all participants to continue working constructively together to deliver a consensus recommendation that the Council can approve and send to the Board in a timely manner.

 Should you have any further questions, please do not hesitate to reach out to us at your earliest convenience.

 Sincerely,